LeandroTheDev/nubank_flutter/README.md

-# Nubank_Flutter
+# nubank

-Trying to make the nubank app in flutter
+Nubank Project

+Making the Nubank APP using flutter